ironbay/riptide/docs/web/src/markdown/overview.md

 }
 ```

-Data can be modified by issuing a Mutation that merges new fields or deletes existing ones.
+Data is modified by issuing Mutations.
+Mutations can merge new fields or delete existing ones.
 Clients can query and subscribe to parts of the tree they care about and that data will be kept in sync in realtime.

 Take a deep dive into [Mutations](/mutations), [Queries](/queries), and [Stores](/stores)